jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

 4. Configure your ``kubectl`` to send instructions to the newly-created Kubernetes cluster.
 To do this, you'll need to copy a security file onto your computer.
 Heptio has pre-configured the command needed to do this.
-   To access it, from teh ``CloudFormation`` page click on the stack you just created (the one without "k8s-stack" in it).
+   To access it, from the ``CloudFormation`` page click on the stack you just created (the one without "k8s-stack" in it).
 Below, there is an "Outputs" tab.
 Click on this, and look for a field called ``GetKubeConfigCommand``.
    Copy / paste that text into your terminal, replacing the ``path/to/myKey.pem``